toniclecb/springbootregistration/readme.md

   - Improving the model Register, AbstractEntity, hashCode, equals
 - 113_findAll
   - Create the method to find all registers
+  - Change the method to find all registers to use pageable

 ## Tags